Please note that Tapas no longer supports Internet Explorer.

 So she forced herself to look at Yves, bracing for the smile, the shared glance with his friends, the moment he'd finally drop the act and reveal this had all been an elaborate setup.

 But when she looked at him, there was no amusement.
 Only confusion, worry etched across his features.
-His eyebrows were furrowed, as if he didn't know what had just happened but desperately wanted to understand, like he truly wanted to help her.
+His eyebrows were furrowed, showing that he didn't know what had just happened but desperately wanted to understand.

-The birthday girl turned sharply toward Yves, reaching for his arm with a possessive familiarity.
-"I didn't even want her here.
-It was your stupid idea–"
+The birthday girl turned sharply toward Yves, reaching for his arm.
+“I didn't even want her here.
+It was your stupid idea–”

 But Yves wrinkled his nose and pulled away before her fingers could make contact, his eyes never leaving Juno's face.

 Juno recognized it immediately.
-She'd done it a thousand times herself, that split-second flinch when someone reached for her without permission, when unwanted hands got too close.
+She'd done it a thousand times herself, that split-second flinch when unwanted hands got too close.

 He did it too.